elixir-europe/rdmkit/pages/tool_assembly/plant_phenomics_assembly.md

 #### Dataverse based solutions

 Dataverse is an open source research data repository software used by several research institute over the globe to publicly share heterogenous dataset.
-In Europe, it is being used among others by the portuguese  [DMPortal](https://dmportal.biodata.pt/), the german [Julich data portal](https://data.fz-juelich.de/), and the french [Recherche Data Gouv](https://entrepot.recherche.data.gouv.fr/) research communities.
+In Europe, it is being used among others by the portuguese  [DMPortal](https://dmportal.biodata.pt/), the german [Julich data portal](https://data.fz-juelich.de/), and the french [Recherche Data Gouv](https://entrepot.recherche.data.gouv.fr/) (previously Data.INRAE) research communities.
 Its main strength is its flexibility, as the mandatory metadata are focused on publication information such as title, abstract, authors and keywords.
 It can therefore host any datatype, which is both a strength and a weakness, as shared good practices are necessary to ensure the reusability and findability of published phenomic data.

 #### e!DAL-PGP /DE